gathering-crystite/blog/README.md

 I wrote this blog to learn some ruby, rails, sinatra, and some new deploy techniques.
 The content of this blog will consolidate notes of my learnings into one place.

+#### Future improvements:
+use ansible to deploy and configure setup CI use domain and dns, not IP start nginx or unicorn when the server starts using systemd ot upstart dockerize create serverless code, such as AWS Lambda deploy to Google Cloud Platform

 #### Setup Guide
 ##### Install instance on AWS and setup
 ```